-- adoption of the income statement and balance sheet - discharge from liability for the Board and CEO - disposition of the company's profit or loss - determination of fees to be paid to the Board of Directors - election of the Board of Directors and auditor - guidelines for remuneration to senior executives - amendments to the Articles of Association
+- adoption of the income statement and balance sheet - discharge from liability for the Board and CEO - disposition of the company's profit or loss - determination of fees to be paid to the Board of Directors and auditor - election of the Board of Directors and auditor - guidelines for remuneration to senior executives - amendments to the Articles of Association.

-Annual General Meeting 2017
+Annual General Meeting 2018

-The 2017 Annual General Meeting was held on 6 April at Skandiascenen, Cirkus, in Stockholm, Sweden.
-The Meeting was attended by 388 shareholders, proxies and assistants, who together represented 77.2% of the voting rights and 46.7% of the capital.
+The 2018 Annual General Meeting was held on 3 May at Skandiascenen, Cirkus, in Stockholm, Sweden.
+The Meeting was attended by 306 shareholders, proxies and assistants, who together represented 75.3% of the voting rights and 46.5% of the capital.

-All Board members, who were elected at the Annual General Meeting, as well as Ratos's CEO and auditor, were present at the Meeting.
-Minutes and information about the 2017 Annual General Meeting, in both Swedish and English versions, well as the CEO's address to the Meeting are published on www.ratos.se.
+All Board members, who were elected at the Annual General Meeting (except Ulla Litzén), as well as Ratos's CEO and auditor, were present at the Meeting.
+Minutes and information about the 2018 Annual General Meeting, in both Swedish and English versions, as well as the CEO's address to the Meeting are published on www.ratos.se.